Forgiveness, Women & Oaths

 Less than forgiving?
 Pray and sow seed for a more forgiving heart & mind.

 Essentially, the spirit begins to move as if permitted to reorder the thought structure of thinking, attitudes, and motives.
 A new order for soul progression comes into play.
 A pathway becomes established whether the person is conscious of this fact or not (see, Unconscious Growth).
 The forgiveness pathway Jesus lays out must be an essential part of the enlightenment into the spirit of God.
-It is at this point that the heart-teaching Jesus espouses begins to separate itself from Old Testament theologies.
+It is at this point that the heart-teaching Jesus espouses begins to separate itself from the Old Testament interpretation present in his day.
 Jesus connects love to forgiveness (Mt.
 5.43-48), and the law is now put in its proper place.

 Throughout these articles ‘forgiveness-love’ is often written in the form you see here, as if inextricable.
 They are.
 Forgiveness and love are almost always associated.
 If you are loving, you will forgive.
 If you forgive, forgiveness becomes an act of love.
 For this reason, many people pray for forgiveness and finish by sending out love.
 At first, this action may not seem to have much effect.
 However, it begins to work in the soul by increment, and may profoundly push forward one’s understanding and progress.
 This practice also lends itself to humility.
 For Jesus infers to others: ‘who am I not to forgive?
 And who am I that I should not love’?